FAQs

 Please contact our office at (204) 231-0096 or email volunteer@winnipegfolkfestival.ca.

-Amenities in the Festival Campground include an area for food vendors, RV/trailer camping, Enviro Headquarters, a campground store, Campground Central, First Aid and Wellness, water taps throughout, cold showers, washrooms, accessible camping, a garbage and recycling depot and a bus service to the Festival site.
+Amenities in the Festival Campground include an area for food vendors, RV/trailer camping, Enviro Headquarters, a campground store, Campground Central and First Aid, water taps throughout, cold showers, washrooms, a garbage and recycling depot and a bus service to the Festival site.
 Check out this map before you get to the Festival Campground.

 (Click image to enlarge)